-Representatives approved

-two separate measures which contend provide for "the first major overhaul of the property tax structure in Texas this century."
-HB 637 by Rep. Luther
+Representatives approved two separate measures which some contend provide for "the first major overhaul of the property tax structure in Texas this century."

-Jones of El Paso establishes a legislative tax board which will conduct an \$8 million statewide audit of taxable property during the next two HB 1463 by Rep. Wayne
+HB 637 by Rep. Luther Jones of El Paso establishes will conduct an \$8 million statewide audit of taxable property during the next two

-Peveto of Orange would direct all property tax appraisals to be made by countywide offices.
+HB 1463 by Rep. Wayne Peveto of Orange would direct all property tax appraisals to be made by countywide offices.
 Local taxing authorities would still establish their own tax rates and assessment ratios under the legislation.